 Attempted murder without poison

-Attempting to kill a person without poison is a category B felony in Nevada.
-The punishment includes 2 to 20 years in Nevada State Prison.
+Attempting to kill a person without poison is a category B felony.
+The punishment includes 2 to 20 years in prison.
 The judge may as much as double the penalty if the victim was 60-years old or older, or if the defendant used a deadly weapon.

 Murder by poison

-Willfully killing someone by poisoning them is a category A felony in Nevada.
+Willfully killing someone by poisoning them is a category A felony.
 The punishment includes either:

 - Death penalty in Nevada, OR

-- Life in Nevada State Prison with no possibility of parole, OR
+- Life in prison with no possibility of parole, OR

-- Life in Nevada State Prison with the possibility of parole after 20 years incarceration, OR
+- Life in prison with the possibility of parole after 20 years incarceration, OR

-- 50 years in Nevada State Prison with the possibility of parole after 20 years incarceration
+- 50 years in prison with the possibility of parole after 20 years incarceration

-Negligently causing the death of someone with poison is a category D felony in Nevada, carrying a sentence of:
+Negligently causing the death of someone with poison is a category D felony, carrying a sentence of:

-- 1 to 4 years in Nevada State Prison, AND
+- 1 to 4 years in prison, AND

 - maybe up to $5,000 in fines